DotKube/KubeSQLServer-Operator/README.md

 ```

+## Usage

-and then start creating SQL Server instances using the CRDs provided by the operator.
+Once the operator is installed, you can start creating SQL Server instances using the CRDs provided by the operator.

+> 📝 **See the full example with all CRDs**: [example.yaml](https://github.com/DotKube/KubeSQLServer-Operator/blob/main/dev/local-configs/example.yaml)

 ```yaml
 # ... yaml omitted for brevity